 Bringing together 37 women and gender non-conforming people, Wayward Sisters features 25 stories about non binary and lady monsters.
 With just 2 weeks left on its Kickstarter campaign, Wayward Sisters is already fully funded and steadily achieving its stretch goals.

 Taking a break from my own monstrous pursuits, I spoke with a handful of the creators learn a little more about them, the anthology, and their views on monstrosity: Allison O’Toole, Janice Liu, Elodie Chen, H. Pueyo and Dante L.

-Kelly Thompson: Thanks for taking the time to talk to us!
+Kelly Richards: Thanks for taking the time to talk to us!
 If you wouldn’t mind please introduce yourself/your team to our readers.